JRHB314/VBCS-Integration/README.md

 ![](/images/david-search-21.png)<br>
 <br>

 Now go back to the `Designer` view, click the submit button, and bind this action chain to whenever someone clicks the search button.
-There should be 2 events binded to the search button: one that loads the images/descriptions, and now another one that clears the page.
+There should be one event binded to the search button that clears any existing images/descrpitions then loads more images/descriptions.

 ![](/images/david-search-17.png)<br>
 <br>